daign/clipping-with-caps/README.md

 When there is just one clipping plane on an otherwise closed mesh and backface rendering is enabled, then there are backsides visible through the whole opening.
-Renderer into a stencil this area can be used to define where to render the caps.
+Rendered into a stencil this area can be used to define where to render the caps.
 First a scene showing only the backfaces is used to increment the stencil and then another scene showing the front faces decrements the stencil.
 The resulting stencil is applied to a scene rendering a plane at the location of the clipping plane.